Handling Water-Damage Claims

-If you have damage resulting from an appliance-related leak repaired, you need to obtain a Certificate of Appliance-Related Water Damage Remediation (WDR-1).
+If you repair damage resulting from an appliance-related leak, you need to get a Certificate of Appliance-Related Water Damage Remediation (WDR-1).
 The certificate verifies that the damage was properly replaced or repaired and that any related physical damage was properly remediated, repaired, or replaced.
-If you don’t have the repairs or remediation certified by a WDR-1, an insurance company can deny you coverage in the future based on previous appliance-related damage or claims.
+If you don't have the repairs or remediation certified by a WDR-1, an insurance company can deny you coverage in the future based on previous appliance-related damage or claims.

 Inspect your home regularly for signs and sources of moisture.
 After it rains, check for water stains or odors inside your house.
 Create a maintenance schedule to check the following sources of water leaks on a regular basis and contact a service company with any questions or concerns:

 - Hot water heaters.
-Hot water heaters may rust or develop cracks over time.
+Hot water heaters can rust or develop cracks over time.
 Check your water heater for rust and deterioration every year.
-Check the drain pan for water and ensure that the drain line for the overflow pan is not clogged.
+Check the drain pan for water and ensure that the drain line for the overflow pan isn’t clogged.
 Drain and clean the water heater as recommended by the manufacturer.

 - Garbage disposal.
-Routinely check for cracks or other sources of leaks.
+Routinely check for cracks or leaks.